Impact of the 2011 Tōhoku earthquake and tsunami on the video game industry: Delays and cancellations

 The earthquake had a significant impact on the ending of Chunsoft's Zero Escape: Virtue's Last Reward.
 The ending of the game is a cliffhanger that depicts humanity's downfall due to a virus infection and mass-suicide; this included a scene in which a newscaster commits suicide live on air.
-Writer and director Kotaro Uchikoshi felt that the ending on its own would be inappropriate following the Tōhoku earthquake, and so an extra "non-canonical" meta ending was added onto the end to lighten the mood.
+Writer and director Kotaro Uchikoshi felt that the ending on its own would be inappropriate following the Tōhoku earthquake, and so an extra meta ending was added, to give the ending a more hopeful feeling.
+In this ending an entity representing the player is heavily implied to have entered the game's world through the consciousness of character Kyle to help protagonists Sigma and Phi save the world.
+This ending, intended to be entirely non-canonical, heavily impacted how many fans interpreted the lore of Zero Escape, which Uchikoshi has since regretted.

 Donations and assistance

 Japanese response

 Several Japanese video game publishers donated relief to Japan; this includes Nintendo, which donated 300 million yen; Sony, which donated 300 million yen and 30,000 radios; Sega Sammy, which donated 200 million yen, and Namco Bandai, Capcom, and Tecmo Koei, which donated 100 million each.
 CyberConnect2 opened its offices and offered aid to 30 people from the general public.
 Sega promised to donate all proceeds earned from Football Manager 2011 and its Sonic the Hedgehog titles available for iOS platforms for a week, beginning on 15 March 2011.
 Capcom lowered the price of the iOS version of Street Fighter IV from $4.99 to $0.99, donating the proceeds of its sales from that point on to tsunami relief. iOS developer 5pb. slashed the prices of its games from ¥2200 to ¥350 and donating all proceeds to the Red Cross until 31 March.
 Arc System Works employee Toshimichi Mori commented that he was in talks with his company on making downloadable content to donate some of the proceeds.
 Nippon Ichi announced that the earnings from the downloadable content release of a character in Disgaea 4 would retail for ¥100 under the name "Fans of Disgaea 4".
 Square Enix pledged to donate ¥100 million, as well as giving gamers with Square Enix accounts to use points called "Square Enix Crysta" to donate.
 They also set up a "worldwide employee charity fund".
 Level-5 donated 10 million yen, as well as pledging to release charity items through its video game Inazuma Eleven Mobile.